linas/i370-bigfoot/docker/i370-bigfoot/scripts/examples/README.md

   frame pointer) and r14 (the link register).
 It then calls the C code, and, upon return, enters disabled wait.

-* `kernel.c`: Example C source code.
+* `kernel-demo.c`: Example C source code.
 It cannot do anything fancy, because it is not linked to any C library.
 So all that it does is to create a stack (because `ipl-to-c.S` was too lazy to set this up) and then return a value to the caller.
 The returned value will be